 This will enable several other functions within the application.
 The first function we’ll look at now is Work Types.

 From here, you can set up the various work types that employees will be able to submit time against.
-On this configuration screen, you will also map a work type to a pay category or a leave category.
+On this configuration screen, you will also map a work type to either the employee's Primary Pay Category, select a Pay category or a Leave Category or Map to none.
 This mapping will be utilised when the timesheets are imported into a pay run.

 The next step is to configure which work types are available for which employees.
 Within the employee record, go to the ‘Work Types’ page